-Solage Napa is the type of place where you could quite feasibly not leave whilst staying and have a fantastic time!
+Solage Calistoga is the type of place where you could quite feasibly not leave whilst staying and have a fantastic time!
 Having said that it would be a shame to miss the lovely bikes that are provided with each of the rooms.
 Read more about it here

 The Blue Lagoon is at the top of the list for most visitors to Iceland.
 This well Instagrammed spa/tourist attraction is very busy for good reason – it offers a unique and immersive experience.
 There are quite a few options on the website for how to experience the Blue Lagoon.
 I feel well placed to provide one of the Blue Lagoon Iceland Reviews as I have actually been there three times!
 Make sure you read the section on the Blue Lagoon Massage!

 All Blue Lagoon Iceland Reviews will tell you that it gets VERY busy.
 We booked over a month ahead.
-When you book you need to nominate a time.
+When you book the Blue Lagoon you need to nominate a time.
 If you nominate say 1 pm you can then enter anytime between 1 and 2 pm.
 There are separate queues at reception for pre-book vs on arrival and for the different package types.
 Read more about it here

 Dwarika’s Dhulikhel has a slightly magical feel with some of the most stunning views I have seen at a resort.
 I travelled solo and found that not only was it quite easy to meet people the staff were so friendly they felt like my buddies by the end of my 3 nights.
 Read more about it here

 19. The island experience Ilha Grande Brazil